Motion graphics have become ubiquitous, appearing in advertising, film, mobile applications, and on websites. They help convey a product or...

 Mobile ad fraud can be divided into five main types.
 Let’s explore the types marketers and developers should be aware of and how they operate.

-This type involves intentional actions to generate imitation clicks, which leads to a drain on the budget in PPC, CPC, or CPI models.
+This type involves intentional actions to generate imitation clicks.
+It leads to a drain on the budget in PPC, CPC, or CPI models.
 Fraudsters increase their revenue using methods such as:

 Mobile attribution tracks events reflecting the user journey before and after installing an app.
 To exploit attribution data, fraudsters may employ SDK Hacking and SDK Spoofing.